ABNIRML: Analyzing the Behavior of Neural IR Models

-\textbf{Measure and Match Tests (MMTs)}.
-Some surface-level characteristics of documents, such as its Term Frequency (TF) for a given query, are both easy to measure and valuable for characterizing models.\footnote{In the case of TF, it has long been used as a core signal for ranking algorithms; a departure from monotonically increasing the score of a document as TF increases would represent a fundamental shift in the notion of relevance scoring~\cite{Fang2004AFS}.} By comparing the ranking scores of two documents in which such a characteristic differs (but are otherwise similar), one can gain empirical evidence into what factors influence a model.
-Measure and Match Tests (MMTs) follow such an approach.
-MMTs involve first measuring the characteristics of judged query-document pairs in an IR dataset.
-Then, the pairs are matched to form test samples based on a {\em control} (a characteristic that matches between the documents, such as document length), and a {\em variable} (which differs between documents, such as TF).
-When matching control characteristics, a threshold can be employed to allow for more potential matches.
-MMTs have been explored by others~\cite{Cmara2020DiagnosingBW,Rennings2019AnAA} by formulating existing ranking axioms\footnote{An example is TFC1 from~\cite{Fang2004AFS}, which suggests that higher TFs should be mapped to higher relevance scores.} into empirical tests.
-Our MMT strategy generalizes the process for building such tests.
-Specifically, this setting encourages one to consider all combinations of controls and variables, resulting in a more comprehensive analysis that shows how all the characteristics interact with each other.
+Some surface-level characteristics of documents, such as its Term Frequency (TF) for a given query, are both easy to measure and valuable for characterizing models.
+Comparing the ranking scores of two documents that differ in one characteristic but are otherwise similar yields evidence of how the characteristic influences model behavior.
+Measure and Match Probes (MMPs) follow such an approach.
+MMPs involve first measuring the characteristics of judged query-document pairs in an IR dataset.
+Then, the pairs are matched to form probe samples consisting of a {\em control} (a characteristic that approximately matches between the documents, such as document length), and a {\em variable} (which differs between documents, such as TF).
+Probes employed in previous work to verify existing ranking axioms~\cite{Cmara2020DiagnosingBW,Rennings2019AnAA}\footnote{An example is TFC1 from~\cite{Fang2004AFS}, which suggests that higher TFs should be mapped to higher scores.} are instances of MMPs.